UX Research + UI Redesign

 Product price alert

-We send alert email for those who choose to get alert for price update on a specific item.
+We send alert email for those who choose to get alert for price update on specific item.

 Stock availability alert

-For all those out of stock items, our customers can set an alert to get an update when it's available again.
+For all those out of stock items, our customers can set an alert to get update when it’s available again.

 Popular search terms